https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Mexico’s best World Cup finishes came in 1970 and 1986, when they reached the quarter-finals on home soil, although the CONCACAF nation exited in the group stage of the 2022 edition after finishing behind Argentina and Poland.

-The co-hosts have started well, picking up a 2-0 win over South Africa in a game that saw two red cards for their opponents and one for them.
+The co-hosts started strongly by beating South Africa 2-0 in a match that saw two red cards for their opponents and one for themselves.

-The lively Julian Quinones eventually bagged the reward for Mexico's high-intensity press, when he finished well beneath Ronwen Williams in ghe ninth minute after South Africa had surrendered possesion at the edge of their box.
-That goal was the fastest opening goal at the tournament since Philipp Lahm scored in the sixth minute against Costa Rica in 2006.
+The lively Julian Quinones eventually bagged the reward for Mexico's high-intensity press when he finished beneath Ronwen Williams in the ninth minute after South Africa surrendered possession on the edge of their own box.
+That goal was the fastest opening strike at the tournament since Philipp Lahm scored in the sixth minute against Costa Rica in 2006.

-Raul Jimenez scored his first World Cup goal to make it 2-0 in the 67th minute, heading home a fine cross from Roberto Alvarado.
-However, the win came at a cost, with Cesar Montes sent off deep into stoppage time and set to miss the next match.
+Raul Jimenez then scored his first-ever World Cup goal in the 67th minute, heading home a fine cross from Roberto Alvarado.
+However, the victory came at a cost, as Cesar Montes was sent off deep into stoppage time.

-Mexico strengthened their position further on matchday two with a hard-fought victory over South Korea, a result that secured qualification for the knockout rounds and moved them to the brink of winning Group A.
+Mexico strengthened their position further on matchday two with a hard-fought 1-0 victory over South Korea, securing qualification for the knockout rounds and moving to the brink of winning Group A.

 Manager and tactics